 What is it like to help a client with a renovation?

 Tim: If I was forced to provide just one single reason why I love my real estate career, I would have to say it’s so that I get the chance to do projects just like this.
 The process of transforming this mid-century rambler was a blast, and there were a lot of winners created along the way.
 In my business, there are many ways I am able to help clients, and many of those ways were on display during this project.
 I provided the design plan, ROI analysis, affordable and reliable contractors, staging, and of course marketing and negotiations.
-And by funding this transformation and following my lead, the sellers made a significant profit.
-A buyer who was looking for quite some time for a move-in ready, beautiful house finally found her new home.
-And the neighborhood won too–the sale price will lift the value of other homes in the neighborhood.
+And by funding this transformation and following my lead, the sellers made a significant profit–we sold that house for at least. $60,000 more than we would have had we done nothing, maybe more.
+Meanwhile, a buyer who was looking for quite some time for a move-in ready, beautiful house finally found her new home.
+And the neighborhood won, too–the sale price will lift the value of other homes in the neighborhood.

 How did you decide on which projects to pursue?